OceanBase logo

 docker logs -f oat

-1. Load the image of the new version.
+1. Load the new version image.

 docker load -i oat_xxx_xxxxxxxx_xxx.tgz